mikeschinkel/.dotfiles/mac-osx-setup.md

 #Mac OSX Setup

-A document shows how to setup a new Mac for WordPress development.
+A document is an evolution showing how to setup a new Mac _(for WordPress development)_ and/or the README on an evolving repo of scripts to set up a new Mac.

 Inspired by [Kevin Elliott's excellent Gist](https://gist.github.com/kevinelliott/e12aa642a8388baf2499).

 Also kudos to:

 - [Moncef Belyamani](https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/)